greedoftheendless/Software-Engineering/README.md

 4️⃣ Open in browser

-http://127.0.0.1:8000/(This is the local host of your device and redirects to port 8000 to open up the website)
+http://127.0.0.1:8000.
+This is the local host of your device and redirects to port 8000 to open up the website)

 📸 Screenshots
 🔹 Login Page